Jack Paar: Radio and films

 After World War II, Paar opted not to return to WBEN, instead seeking opportunities in network radio and film.
 He worked in radio as a fill-in on The Breakfast Club show and appeared as a host of Take It or Leave It, a show with a top prize of $64.

-He got his big break when Jack Benny, who had been impressed by Paar's U.S.O. performances, suggested that Paar serve as his 1947 summer replacement.
+In 1947, Jack Benny, who was impressed by Paar's U.S.O. performances, suggested that Paar serve as his 1947 summer replacement.
 Paar was enough of a hit on Benny's show that Benny's sponsor, the American Tobacco Company, decided to keep him on the air, moving him to ABC for the fall season.
 Paar later refused American Tobacco's suggestion that he come up with a weekly running gag or gimmick, saying he "wanted to get away from that kind of old-hat comedy, the kind being practiced by Jack Benny and Fred Allen."
 The show was then terminated, earning Paar the enduring image of "a spoiled kid".
 A profile of Paar by the Museum of Broadcast Communications suggests that Paar later emulated Benny's mannerisms.